Seeing the Bigger Picture: 3D Latent Mapping for Mobile Manipulation Policy Learning: Conclusion

 While 3D maps have long been core components of robot navigation, they have largely been overlooked in learning manipulation policies.
 In this paper, we presented a 3D latent map formulation that offers key advantages for manipulation: (i) perception beyond the robot's field of view and (ii) observation aggregation over long horizons.
 Building on these advantages, we proposed an end-to-end approach that couples a 3D latent map with mobile manipulation policy learning, providing the robot with extended spatial and temporal context.
 The experiments demonstrate that the map-conditioned policy is able to reason globally, leveraging the map as spatiotemporal memory for scene-level mobile manipulation and sequential manipulation tasks.

 Several avenues for future work are possible.
-First, while our latent map provides global, long-term context, the policy still relies on local image features.
-Future work could reduce this dependency by developing dynamic scene representations to capture robot arm and other object motion.
+First, while our latent feature map provides global context, the policy still relies on local image features.
+Future work could reduce this dependency by developing dynamic scene representations to capture the motion of the robot and other objects.
 Second, the map-conditioned RL policy is trained using an on-policy method, which can be sample-inefficient, requiring pre-training from an image-based policy.
-Integrating our method with off-policy or model-based RL could mitigate these issues.
-Finally, evaluating our approach on larger-scale, longer-horizon mobile manipulation tasks would further validate its effectiveness in diverse real-world settings.
+Integrating our method with off-policy or model-based RL could mitigate these problems.
+Third, our map-conditioned policy uses Point Transformer~\cite{zhao2021point} for behavior cloning but a lighter PointNet~\cite{qi2017pointnet} for RL, as the former is too expensive for online training.
+Developing a unified and efficient 3D aggregation model would enable online policy training.
+Finally, evaluating our approach on larger-scale, longer-horizon mobile manipulation tasks is needed to further validate its effectiveness.
+Extending to more complex dexterous manipulation scenarios could also demonstrate its broader applicability.